RedisLabs/redislabs-docs/content/ri/using-redisinsight/cluster-management.md

 For more about working with the OSS Cluster API on Redis Enterprise Software, see [Using the OSS Cluster API]({{< relref "/rs/administering/designing-production/networking/using-oss-cluster-api.md" >}}).

+RedisInsight Cluster Management tool for TLS databases is not supported on Windows because of the lack of OpenSSL library on the platform.
+If you still want use the tool for TLS databases on Windows, kindly install RedisInsight using [Docker]({{< relref "ri/installing/install-docker.md" >}}).